ayushhurdey/ayushhurdey/README.md

 <img src = "undraw_developer_activity_bv83.svg" height = "300px" width = "100%"/>

 ### Hi there 👋
   I am Ayush Choudhary.
-I am a Java Spring boot developer.
+ - I am a Java Spring boot developer.
 Currently a Student.
 Inquisitive learner always.
+ - Student, B.Tech CSE Final year, (KIET Group of Institions, Ghaziabad)
+ - More interested in developing and learning about beautiful and interesting backends.
+ - Cares a lot about right coding styles and deeply interested in writing wow feeling giving and understandable codebases.
 <hr>

 You can find me on